 Using Home Fragrances Safely Around Pets

 The use of home fragrances such as candles, wax melts, room sprays, and diffusers is common, but they can still contain aroma oils that may be harmful to pets.
-When selecting products, it’s essential to opt for those that are non-toxic and pet-friendly.
-It is always better to opt for more natural formulations, like natural candles, room sprays and reed diffusers rather than using completely synthetic products such as candles with paraffin.
+When selecting products, it’s essential to opt for non-toxic and pet-friendly ones.
+It is always better to opt for more natural formulations, like natural candles, room sprays and reed diffusers, rather than using completely synthetic products such as candles with paraffin.

 Steam or Ultrasonic Diffusers and Pet Safety